Tokenizer.Estate Blog

 The dual-ledger problem in practice

-CAIA's mini-course on crypto tokenization of real assets describes the standard fungibility model: each ERC-20-style token represents one share out of a fixed total: for example, one token equals one share out of 1,000 shares of the asset.
+The standard fungibility model is straightforward: each token represents one share out of a fixed total, for example one token equal to one share out of 1,000 shares of the asset.
 That is clean on paper.
 The reconciliation problem arrives the first time a holder transfers to a wallet the SPV register does not recognize, or the first time a court-ordered reversal needs to unwind a transfer that has already settled on-chain.

 Permissioned standards and enforced parity